 Sure, you’d like your keywords to rank on page one in a Google search, but there’s not enough real estate there for everyone.
 Gone are the days when only a handful of businesses were optimizing their sites, and companies had almost no competition.
 No longer can you to fool the search engines with old-school tactics like keyword stuffing, anchor links, paid link networks, numerous microsites, etc. The top internet browsers, namely Google, are much more sophisticated, so forget the web design tricks and focus on your customers.

 Search engines want their users to easily find what they’re looking for and have a positive experience on the sites they visit.
 If you understand your customers’ wants and desires and create an exceptional experience, your website will be a winner.
 With that in mind, these are important factors to consider for website design, development and maintenance:

 If you have a website that’s two or three years old, chances are it’s already looking old and tired.
 Sites now feature large, vibrant images; dynamic grid layouts; and card-style architecture.
 Headlines are big and bold, and text is broken into digestible bits.
-We’ll continue to see more animation and video as they become easier to create, and scalable vector graphics (SVGs) will replace jpegs and png images for a cleaner look and greater flexibility.
+We’ll continue to see more web designs with animation and video as these tools become easier to create, and scalable vector graphics (SVGs) will replace jpegs and png images for a cleaner look and greater flexibility.